Images Depict Mature Plants

 Dynamite Crape Myrtle Trees for Sale Online

 Dynamite Crape Myrtle is a prolific producer of long-lasting clusters of red flowers.
 Each flower cluster on the Dynamite Crape Myrtle produces hundreds of red flowers.
 Each cluster can range from 8 to 16 inches long.
 The Dynamite Crape Myrtle has a very broad, upright habit.
-Crape Myrtle produces dark green leaves in the spring, bright green in the summer, and in the fall, they turn a vibrant orange-red.
+Crape Myrtle produces dark green leaves in the spring and bright green in the summer, and in the fall, they turn a vibrant orange-red.
 Each summer, the Dynamite Crape Myrtle exfoliates its gray-brown colored bark in thin strips to expose a smooth and light brown colored inner bark.
 This Crape Myrtle is adaptable to a wide range of soil types, very drought tolerant, and has good resistance to powdery mildew.

-Dynamite Crape Myrtle is a deciduous, dense-branched tree that is native to Asia.
+Dynamite Crape Myrtle is a deciduous, dense-branched tree native to Asia.
 Its key ornamental features include vibrant cherry red petaled blooms and bright green foliage.
 The Dynamite has a very broad and upright growing habit with small alternate leaves that are rounded at the base.
 During the fall, its leaves turn an orange-red color in the fall.

 |Mature Height:||15 to 18 feet|

 |Habit:||Deciduous, densely branched, multi-stemmed habit|

 |Flower Color:||Bright fiery red flowers in mid to late summer through the first frost|

 |Foliage:||New growth emerges a rich glossy green, changing to a equally vibrant orange-red in the fall|

 |Uses:||Extremely attractive when used as a focal point in the mixed border, mass planting, or a specimen planting.
 Also try them in large containers on the patio|